 The birth environment at private hospitals

-Many private hospitals have large air-conditioned birthing suites, usually with ensuite and shower and sometimes baths.
+Many private hospitals have large, air-conditioned birthing suites, usually with ensuites and showers and sometimes with baths.
 The birthing suites might also have birth balls, heat packs, electric oil burners and other equipment.

-Private maternity wards often have double, single or twin-share accommodation, with ensuites or shared bathrooms.
+Private maternity units often have double, single or twin-share accommodation, with ensuites or shared bathrooms.
 You might be able to have a private room and/or double bed, depending on availability.